U.S. Bank rolls out new branch formats for digital age

 No teller line.
-A cafe area with coffee, snacks, and other cold beverages.
+A cafe area with coffee, snacks and cold beverages.
 And employees who hop up to help you when you walk in the door.

 With consumers doing a lot more of their banking online, U.S. Bank is rethinking its approach to branches to make them less about where you go to make a transaction and more of a place to have a conversation.